yzyly1992/PDF2IDML/README.md

 - [[minecart]](https://github.com/felipeochoa/minecart): minecart is a Python package that simplifies the extraction of text, images, and shapes from a PDF document.
 It provides a very Pythonic interface to extract positioning, color, and font metadata for all of the objects in the PDF.

+- [[slate]](https://github.com/timClicks/slate): Slate is a Python package that simplifies the process of extracting text from PDF files.
+It depends on the PDFMiner package.
+(No layout information converted)

 ## Revisions